AkeebWuraola/sql-datawarehouse-project/docs/Project Notes.md

 - are there data volume limitations
 - how to avoid impacting the performance of the source system
 - authentication and authorization(VPN, whitelisting etc)

+## ETL Practices
+- Add prints: Add prints to track execution, debug issues and understand process flow
+- Error Handling: Adding try..catch ensures error handling,data integrity and issue logging for easier debugging; sql runs the try block and if it fails it runs the catch block to handle the error
+- Track ETL Duration: Helps to identify bottlenecks, optimize performance,monitor trends, detect issues